"Trust yourself. You know more than you think you do."

 - Don't confuse confidence with accuracy.

-The mature Magician trusts his intuition and questions it at the same time.
+The Mature Magician trusts his intuition and questions it in the same breath.

 Inquiry